What is the Role of an Expert Witness in a Personal Injury Case?

 The Role of Experts in Personal Injury Cases

-Generally, there are two types of witnesses that may be involved with an accident case:
+Generally, there are two types of witnesses that may be involved in an accident case:

-- Expert witnesses who may be hired by your attorney to assist with matters of proof.
+• Expert witnesses may be hired by your attorney to assist with matters of proof.

 An expert witness is a unique participant in the trial process because he or she did not actually “witness” anything related to the accident.
 Instead, these individuals help prove different elements of your case because they bring specialized knowledge to the table.
 Typically, they offer their services to support your attorney’s trial preparations as:

-A consulting expert is often described as an extension of the law firm, assisting lawyers with developing trial strategy, reviewing documents, and providing other advice.
-Attorneys have education and experience in legal matters, but may require support when it comes to medical, technical, financial, and other topics.
+• Consulting Experts: A consulting expert is often described as an extension of the law firm, assisting lawyers with developing trial strategies, reviewing documents, and providing other advice.
+Attorneys have education and experience in legal matters but may require support when it comes to medical, technical, financial, and other topics.

-This specialist will actually be called by your attorney as a witness at trial, to help explain complicated subjects in language that the jury or judge understand.
+• Testifying Experts: This specialist will actually be called by your attorney as a witness at trial to help explain complicated subjects in a language that the jury or judge understands.

 At times, a single individual may serve as both a consulting and testifying expert witness.
 Depending on the details of your case, there may be multiple experts involved – covering a number of different topics.